 Rabbit production is one of the means by which the nutrition and the incomes of most urban and rural dwellers with limited access to agricultural land can be improved.
 Rabbits are easy to handle, feed and manage.
 When properly fed they can offer a high protein low-fat meat for healthy eating.

 Rabbit production is a possible solution to the perennial meat deficit problem in the country.
-Both young and old as well as the physically challenged can undertake rabbit keeping as part or full time venture.
+Anyone can undertake rabbit keeping as a part or full-time venture.

 Sexual maturity of doe; 5-6 months; buck 6-7 months

-- Preferred age for fist mating of doe; 7-8 months buck 8-9 months
+- Preferred age for first mating of doe; 7-8 months buck 8-9 months

 - The mating ration is 1 buck to 7-10 does